-GARY W PACE PhD.

-Non-Executive Director and Consultant.
+Gary W Pace PhD.
+Non-Executive Director and Consultant. (to 9 July 2014) Experience and expertise

 Dr Pace is a co-founder of QRxPharma Limited and continues to work with the Group.

 Dr Pace is a seasoned biopharmaceutical executive with over 35 years of experience in the industry.
 He has co-founded a number of early stage life science companies where he built products from the laboratory to commercialisation.